jcamilov/Fed2ssiUI/README.md

 1. Make sure npm and node are installed

-2. (optional) Install "create-react-app" tool sudo npm install -g create-react-app
+2. (optional) Install "create-react-app" tool.

+sudo npm install -g create-react-app

-3. Install tailwindcss
+3. Install tailwindcss.

-Go directly to step on guide in this webpage [https://tailwindcss.com/docs/guides/create-react-app]https://tailwindcss.com/docs/guides/create-react-app
+Go directly to step on guide in this webpage https://tailwindcss.com/docs/guides/create-react-app

-4. Install daisyui (this is just for making it look better in the future): npm i daisyui
+4. Install daisyui (this is just for making it look better in the future):

+npm i daisyui